-Lady Cannings Plantation was mentioned as a possible location for a trail to be built at the founding meeting of Ride Sheffield.
-It’s a great location for trails as it’s on the edge of the popular Houndkirk Moors byways and bridleways as well as being close to the wider Sheffield trail network coming up out of the Porter Valley.
+Lady Cannings Plantation was mentioned as a possible location for a trail at the founding meeting of Ride Sheffield.
+It’s a great location as it’s on the edge of the popular Houndkirk Moors byways and bridleways as well as being close to the wider Sheffield trail network coming up out of the Porter Valley.

-For a few years now there have been trails in the woods as walkers and riders have packed down bits and pieces of singletrack, and 2 years ago a big step forward for Mountain Bikers was announced when the main track up the centre of the woods was re-classified as a Bridleway.
+For a few years, unofficial trails and paths have existed in the woods as walkers and riders explored.
+In 2013 there was a big step forward for mountain bikers when the main track through the woods was re-classified as a Bridleway.

-5 years on from that Ride Sheffield meeting when it was first mentioned, due our innovative – and at this point unique – crowd funding initiative and a fantastically supportive land owner/manager in Sheffield City Council, the first phase of the Lady Cannings trails opened in July 2015.
+5 years on from the Ride Sheffield meeting when the potential for trail building was first mentioned we decided to use an innovative – and at this point unique – crowd funding campaign to raise money to professionally build the trails.
+Thanks to the success of the campaign and a fantastically supportive land owner/manager in Sheffield City Council, the first phase of the Lady Cannings trails, Blue Steel, opened in July 2015.
 This was completed with the support of Go Outdoor, Norton Mayfield Architects, Cotic and Avanti Conveyors and of course the good people of the mountain bike community who put their hands in their pockets and got behind the crowd fund.

-The current trail starts at the top of the newly classified Bridleway through the middle of the woods, just into the woods from the gate onto Jumbles Road on Houndkirk Moor.
-Over the next 3 years more trails will be built in the woods to complete a loop of options with the generous support of Go Outdoor.
+The Blue Steel trail starts at the top of the newly classified Bridleway through the middle of the woods, just into the woods from the gate onto Jumbles Road on Houndkirk Moor.

-The Phase 1 trail now open is a flowy blue trail which descends from the top of the woods to the bottom.
-There are no jumps or any kind of features that will put off the novice, with the trail twisting and turning through berms and rollers from top to bottom.
+Both trails are Blue Grade.
+The Blue Steel trail is packed full of fun but there are no jumps or features that will put off the novice, with the trail twisting and turning through berms and rollers from top to bottom.
 The surface is generally smooth.
-The aim with Lady Cannings is to offer a fun and interesting trail for children, beginners and intermediate riders to enjoy and improve their skills on before building up to the techier trails nearby at Jumbles Road and Blacka Moor.
+Cooking On Gas incorporates less in the way of features and is more of a flow trail with loads of opportunity to pump for speed over rollers and out of the massive berms.
+Again, there is nothing that a beginner can’t handle.
+The aim with Lady Cannings is to offer fun trails for children, beginners and intermediate riders to enjoy and improve their skills before building up to the more technical trails in the Peak District.
 There is no issue with taking competent children down the trail, but as an experienced rider you will have a tonne of fun too.
 The whole loop is connected by either using the bridleway up the middle of the woods, or to get some big views head up Houndkirk Road from the Sheep Hill Road car park, turn right at the crossroads with Jumbles Road and climb up to the top that way.